Russia's Paris Hilton becomes Putin critic

 REPRESENTING A GENERATION

-Sobchak embodies a generation that came of age under Putin's rule, which began in 2000, but have grown tired of his monopolization of power and are frustrated with corruption.
+Sobchak embodies a generation that came of age under Putin's rule, which began in 2000, but have grown tired of his monopolisation of power and are frustrated with corruption.

 Their frustration grew after widespread allegations of fraud in the December 4 parliamentary election won by Putin's party and the announcement last September that Putin and President Dmitry Medvedev planned to swap jobs this year.